Pillar 3 Disclosures

 The Firm is a Full Scope UK AIFM of non-EEA AIFs and also undertakes additional activities which result in the Firm being a BIPRU firm.
 The Firm is required to disclose its risk management objectives and policies for each separate category of risk which include the strategies and processes to manage those risks; the structure and organisation of the relevant risk management function or other appropriate arrangement; the scope and nature of risk reporting and measurement systems; and the policies for hedging and mitigating risk, and the strategies and processes for monitoring the continuing effectiveness of hedges and mitigants.

 The Firm maintains a clear delineation between Investment Management teams and the Business Management teams.
 The members of the Firm’s management committee determine and outline the Firm’s business strategy.
 As part of this process, they consider the Firm’s risk appetite to ensure that the Firm’s risk management framework is appropriately designed and implemented.
-The Firm’s Risk and Audit Committee (including the Firm’s Chairman, Chief Operating Officer, Chief Financial and Compliance Officer and Head of Risk) is responsible for overseeing and supervising the risk management function.
+The Firm’s Risk and Audit Committee (including the Chief Executive Officer, Chief Financial /Chief Compliance Officer and Chief Risk Officer) is responsible for overseeing and supervising the risk management function.